Sietoyo/Customer-Churn-Analysis/README.md

 While EDA wasn’t the main focus here, I took a quick look to understand basic trends and relationships:

-i.
-Checked churn distribution to understand class balance ii.
-Reviewed feature ranges and distributions iii.
-Spotted a few weak correlations and some dominant variables
+- Checked churn distribution to understand class balance
+- Reviewed feature ranges and distributions
+- Spotted a few weak correlations and some dominant variables

 ---